 Content format supported: It can work efficiently on all sorts of websites and can be integrated with any eCommerce platform.
 Visitors can give text feedback.

 Great tool for setting up client surveys.
 You can also set up forms, quizzes, and polls.
 The conversational tone adds up to the user experience and helps you collect data easily.

 How it works: With Typeform you can create, integrate and share text forms.
 While creating forms you can define questions and set the type of questions (Multiple choice, short text, or descriptive).

 All major 3rd party integrations are supported to import/export data.
 To get the responses you can share typeforms directly or can embed them as well.

 The purpose you can use it for: Practical use cases you can use Typeform for…

 - Onboarding users.

-Content formats supported: You can use Typeform to get any type of text responses from users be it quiz, short questionnaire, feedback form etc.
+Content formats supported: You can use Typeform to get any type of text responses from users be it a quiz, a short questionnaire, feedback form, etc.

 About the Author